Skip to content

 This note describes what has changed in full, and as usual you can contact support or your technical account manager for further clarification.

-Elasticsearch in BeBanjo and Sequence
+Elasticsearch in Mediagenix On-Demand and Sequence

 Tips and tricks for productive searching